kakabisht/kakabisht/README.md

 ## Hola, Yo Soy Hridyesh :wave:

-I am a 3rd-year B.TECH Information Technology student at Symbiosis Institute of Technology.
-Passionate about Technology and Technical communities.
-I like to read/write Tech blogs or  play basketball or strum a beat on my uke.
+I am a 4th-year B.TECH Information Technology student at Symbiosis Institute of Technology.
+Who is passionate about Technology and Technical communities.

 #### I believe that "Engineering is the closest thing to magic that exists in the world".